 Kim K.W.
 Rucker.
 Ms. Rucker will be appointed to our Board in connection with the Spin-Off.
 Ms. Rucker served as Executive Vice President, General Counsel and Secretary of Andeavor (formerly Tesoro Corporation), an integrated marketing, logistics, and refining company, from March 2016 until Andeavor's acquisition by Marathon Petroleum Corporation in October 2018.
 During that time, she also served as Interim Chief Human Resources Officer from February 2017 to April 2018.
 Prior to working at Tesoro Corporation, Ms. Rucker was Executive Vice President, Corporate & Legal Affairs, General Counsel, and Corporate Secretary at Kraft Foods Group, Inc. ("Kraft"), a global manufacturer and distributor of food products and beverages, from 2012 to 2015.
 From 2008 to 2012, Ms. Rucker served as the Senior Vice President, General Counsel, Corporate Secretary and Chief Compliance Officer at Avon Products, Inc. ("Avon"), a global manufacturer of beauty and related products.
 Before joining Avon, Ms. Rucker was Senior Vice President, Corporate Secretary and Chief Governance Officer for Energy Future Holdings, Corp., an energy company, from 2004 to 2008.
 She was a partner in the Corporate & Securities group at the law firm Sidley Austin LLP.
-Ms. Rucker has served on the boards of directors of Celanese Corporation (NYSE: CE) since 2018, where she is chair of the nominating and corporate governance committee and a member of the audit committee; HP Inc. (NYSE: HPO) since 2021, where she is chair of the nominating, governance and social responsibility committee and a member of the audit committee; Marathon Petroleum Corporation (NYSE: MPC) since 2018, where she is a member of the sustainability committee and the corporate governance and nominating committee; and Lennox International Inc. (NYSE: LII) since 2015, where she is chair of the compensation and human resources committee and a member of the board governance committee.
+Ms. Rucker has served on the boards of directors of Celanese Corporation (NYSE: CE) since 2018, where she is chair of the nominating and corporate governance committee and a member of the audit committee; HP Inc. (NYSE: HPO) since 2021, where she is chair of the nominating, governance and social responsibility committee and a member of the audit committee; and Marathon Petroleum Corporation (NYSE: MPC) since 2018, where she is a member of the sustainability committee and the corporate governance and nominating committee.
 Ms. Rucker is also on the board of directors of Haven for Hope and a member of the board of trustees of Johns Hopkins Medicine.
 Ms. Rucker holds a B.B.A. in Economics from the University of Iowa, a J.D. from Harvard Law School, and a master's degree in Public Policy from the John F. Kennedy School of Government at Harvard University.
 We believe Ms. Rucker is well-qualified to serve on our Board because of her extensive leadership experience and energy sector knowledge.